SojitraJenil/SojitraJenil/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="24"/> Hey!
 I'm Jenil.</h1>

 Welcome to my page!
-I'm Jenil, a seasoned MERN stack developer with a solid 6 months of hands-on experience in the realm of software development.
+I'm Jenil, a seasoned MERN stack developer with a solid 3 year of hands-on experience in the realm of software development.
 I specialize in building robust and scalable web applications with a focus on both frontend and backend development.

 ## 🌟 About Me